pldn/LDWizard-old/README.md

 Response: The script gets converted to a correctly working RATT script and loaded into the LDWizard.

 Stimulus: The user uploads an incorrect RATT script. <br>
-Response: The user gets a warning, that the script is incorrect.
+Response: The user gets a error, that the script is incorrect.

 Stimulus: The user uploads an incorrect RML script. <br>
 Response: The LDWizard tries to convert the script.
 But the user gets a warning, stating that the script is incorrect.